TranNhatTan14/Obsidian/Data/Affirmations.md

 # Health

 - I can fully control how my body looks
+- I continuously push myself to learn and develop in areas of life that bring me happiness, freedom, and purpose

 - Everything will be okay
 - I've survived this before, I'll survive now